 The PuroClean Blog

 Hidden mould can be a severe household problem, causing respiratory illnesses, nasal congestion, and eye irritation.
-Mould can be especially hazardous when it’s not visible.
+Mould can be especially hazardous when it’s not visible and mould removal services might be necessary.

 With spring’s warmer temperatures and increased humidity, hidden mould can quickly grow and spread throughout your home.
 While mould is usually found in bathrooms and basements, there are other discreet locations it can manifest.
 These areas can include wall or flooring cracks, damp crawl spaces, and poorly ventilated kitchens.